 Where do I get new credit when I have bad credit?

 We have worked with several good companies that issue second chance credit.
 Although fees and rates may be painful at first, once you have proven that you manage credit well you can qualify for much better terms via mainstream cards.
 This is the first step to getting there, start building good accounts and keeping the balances low and under control.

 Whom will I be working with?
 Do you send this out?

 Once enrolled you will be assigned a personal credit analyst.
 This individual is the only person working on your account, right here in the office.
 They will call you after you have enrolled and introduce themselves to you.
 You will get their contact info and they will explain the program to you.
 Your file is kept here and we do not share this with anyone.

 How do I begin?

-Email or email@example.com.
-Or call the office at 940-210-4159.
+Email email@example.com.
+Or call the office at 940-644-0159 or text me at 940-210-4159.
 We will send you all the enrollment forms and simple instruction you need to get started.
 You will also receive a welcome call from your credit analyst.
 Our goal is to get your credit repair process underway as quickly as possible.
 If you sign up now we should have your first round of credit bureau disputes out in a few days.
 We encourage you to get started today.

 Should my spouse also enroll?

 This depends on your goal.
 If you are trying to qualify for a loan or mortgage and BOTH incomes and credit are needed, then yes.
 If we improve your credit to a qualifying level, but your spouses do not meet that standard, then the loan will probably not be approved.

 Remember, this applies only if both incomes are needed for loan approval.
 If it is a joint title, then most lenders will look at both incomes and credit profiles.
 Both must be good.
 We have a discount for spouses.